Advancing your career at SEA

 SEA’s academic programming provides senior enlisted personnel with a solid understanding of national security strategy, joint force operations, and leadership skills.
 Coursework focuses on communications, management, ethics, and mission accomplishment in a global environment.

-The SEA program lasts 11 weeks, including a three-week residency in Newport, Rhode Island, a one week nonacademic period between phases, and seven weeks of facilitated distance learning before arriving on campus.
+The SEA program lasts 11 weeks, including a three-week residency, a one week nonacademic period between phases, and seven weeks of facilitated distance learning before arriving on campus.

 Distance Learning Component - Seven weeks Click to Open